Top Online Clinical Psychology Doctorates: Schools, Careers & More

 Are online Clinical Psychology PhD programs more affordable than in-person programs?

-The costs of online doctoral degrees vary substantially from program to program — and for some majors, earning your doctorate online can be surprisingly affordable.
 When it comes to online clinical psychology doctoral programs today, you’ll likely find that the tuition and fees for those programs are the same or similar to those for campus-based programs.
+However, the costs of online doctoral degrees vary substantially from program to program, and for some majors, earning your doctorate online can be surprisingly affordable.

 Generally speaking though, online students typically avoid the expenses related to traveling to and from campus to attend classes.
 Online students may also avoid the additional substantial costs of relocating to their school’s local community for the duration of their degree studies.
 However, hybrid students may have to attend on-campus residencies, which can be a significant expense.